 Regulation for Students 8.1(b)(i) states that an allegation or complaint that a student has breached the Disciplinary Regulations may be dealt with, inter alia, by the Head of Student Services (or his/her nominated substitute) in accordance with the Preliminary Disciplinary Procedures outlined below:

-The Head of Student Services will make a preliminary assessment to determine if there is a case to be answered.
+The Director of Student Services will make a preliminary assessment to determine if there is a case to be answered.
 This assessment will be based on one or more of the following:

 - a written statement from the complainant

 - evidence from other relevant sources

 Where the Director of Student Services determines that there is a case to be answered (s)he will:

 - give the student concerned an opportunity to provide a written response to the allegations and/or